On the Ingleton-Violations in Finite Groups: Explicit Violation Construction with and

 \begin{remark} Note that we have not proved that (\ref{equation:presentationg}) is a presentation of $PGL(2,p)$.
-To do that, one must show that the order of the group generated by $a,b,c$ in (\ref{equation:presentationg}) is no more than $|PGL(2,p)| = (p-1)p(p+1)$.
+To do that, one must show that the order of the group generated by $a,b,c$ in (\ref{equation:presentationg}) is no more than $|PGL(2,p)| = (p-1)p(p+1)$, which we have not yet been able to prove.
 However, identifying possible corresponding generators still gives us a way to explicitly construct the subgroups to violate Ingleton. \end{remark}

 Now we can write out the subgroups in $PGL(2,p)$ corresponding to subgroups in (\ref{equation:presentationsubgrps}).